nayajueun/stock-valuation-engine/README.md

 First prototype.
 ## Overview

 This project provides tools designed to facilitate the identification and shortlisting of undervalued stocks listed on Yahoo Finance.
-Utilizing comprehensive financial data accessed through the Yahoo Finance API, this tool aims to pinpoint stocks that are significantly undervalued, offering potentially higher growth prospects.
+Utilizing comprehensive financial data accessed through the Yahoo Finance API, this tool aims to pinpoint stocks that are significantly undervalued, offering potentially higher growth prospects in long-term investments.
 The primary objective of this project is to leverage historical financial data to determine the stocks with the highest and lowest potential for growth, thereby assisting investors in making informed investment decisions.

 ## Features